emarekica/seminarski-algebra/NEW-THINGS.md

 ## className

 The `className` property of the Element interface gets and sets the value of the class attribute of the specified element.
 ___

+## clear (CSS)

+The clear CSS property sets whether an element must be moved below (cleared) floating elements that precede it.
+The clear property applies to floating and non-floating elements.

+___

 ## createElement